-- You (and your parents or spouse, if applicable) need to complete the Free Application for Federal Student Aid (FAFSA) online at fafsa.ed.gov (be sure to apply for a PIN number BEFORE you submit your FAFSA). - Be sure to use the IRS Data Retrieval Tool to transfer your financial information from your taxes to your application and also be sure to list the six digit Title IV school code for SMC 001265 - on your FAFSA.
+- You (and your parents or spouse, if applicable) need to complete the Free Application for Federal Student Aid (FAFSA) online at fafsa.ed.gov (be sure to apply for a PIN number BEFORE you submit your FAFSA). - Be sure to list the six-digit Title IV school code for Santa Monica College (SMC) - 001286 - on your FAFSA

-NOTE: To apply for a Cal Grant for use at California colleges in the 2018-2019 award year, you must submit a 2018-2019 FAFSA AND a Cal Grant Grade Point Average (GPA) Verification Form.
+NOTE: To apply for a Cal Grant for use at California colleges in the 2017-2018 award year, you must submit a 2017-2018 FAFSA AND a Cal Grant Grade Point Average (GPA) Verification Form.
 For "priority consideration," you need to submit both by March 2, 2017.
 The Cal Grant GPA Verification Form needs to be completed by the high school or college you most recently attended.